 - Quarter 4 (Q4): October 1 – December 31

 Should my business be leveraging an online payroll provider?

 Payroll is an integral part of your business operations; you simply can’t run your business without it.
-Utilizing the right payroll processing solution can save you time, money—on average, small business owners lose 21 days a year running payroll.
+Utilizing the right payroll processing solution can save you time, and money—on average, small business owners lose 21 days a year running payroll.
 Even more, the right payroll solution can help you avoid unnecessary tax penalties—IRS statistics show that roughly 40 percent of small businesses pay over $845 a year in payroll penalties.
 If you’re not using an online, cloud-based platform, take a step back and analyze how much time and money you are spending running payroll.
 If you’re still doing manual spreadsheet calculations to pay your employees or relying on a binder to organize important tax information, it’s time to make a change.